 "Empathetic technology is defined as: “technology that is using our internal state to decide how it will respond and make decisions.”
 (Poppy Crum: Source)

 In an article introducing the concept, it is explained that empathetic technology makes use of AI and machine learning to better understand humans’ internal state.
 Rather than being responsive to commands and actions, it can better predict our feelings and needs, and proactively address them.

-It is thought that AI and empathetic technology could greatly improve healthcare diagnostics, because the technology can be gathering data over longer periods of time than one would usually spend with their doctor or healthcare professional.
+It is thought that AI and empathetic technology could greatly improve healthcare diagnostics, because the technology can be gather data over longer periods of time than one would usually spend with their doctor or healthcare professional.
 This means that better insights can be gathered as to how our body is functioning and behaving.
 Furthermore, AI and empathetic technology can provide a sense of autonomy for elder generations, whereby the technology can gather signals as to whether someone is feeling unwell or having cognitive issues (rather than sensors simply detecting if someone has had a fall) and provide information back to caregivers.

 You can learn more about the use of AI and empathetic technology here.

 It’s clear to see that AI technology is very much here to stay, and will be making profound impacts on the way we communicate in the future.
-As is always important to keep in mind when discussing AI applications, the technology works best with humans, and will not self sufficiently replace the need for human interaction, particularly within the context of communication.
+As is always important to keep in mind when discussing AI and communication applications, the technology works best with humans, and will not sufficiently replace the need for human interaction, particularly within the context of communication.